Hi, I’m Gabrielle

 Who Gabrielle Works Best With?

-My experiences as a mother completely reshaped how I see mental health care.
-They deepened my compassion for women who feel unseen, unheard, or unsure where to turn.
-As a therapist, I take a person-centered approach.
-That means meeting each person exactly where they are, not where they think they “should” be.
-I believe that healing begins with understanding, and I strive to create a space where clients feel safe, supported, and genuinely seen.
+My experiences as both a veteran and a mother have completely reshaped how I see mental health care.
+They’ve deepened my compassion for anyone who feels unseen, unheard, or unsure where to turn.
+As a therapist, I take a person-centered approach, meeting each person exactly where they are, not where they think they “should” be.
+I believe healing begins with understanding, and I strive to create a space where clients feel safe, supported, and genuinely seen.
 My role isn’t to fix anyone, but to walk beside them as they rediscover their own strength and resilience.

 What Is It Like Working With Gabrielle?